ggv3/elorating/README.md

 ## Manual

-This API has a few endpoints, you can list all players, add a new player and update the actual game results.
+This API has a few endpoints, you can list all players, add a new player and update the statistics of players.

+### Adding a player

 ```.../addplayer```